process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 # Contributing

-You are here to help on `bpmn-visualization-R`?
-Awesome, feel welcome and read the following guidelines in order to know how to contribute, to ask questions and to make `bpmn-visualization-R` such a great tool.
+You are here to help on `bpmnVisualizationR`?
+Awesome, feel welcome and read the following guidelines in order to know how to contribute, to ask questions and to make `bpmnVisualizationR` such a great tool.

 All members of our community are expected to follow our [Code of Conduct](https://github.com/process-analytics/.github/blob/main/CODE_OF_CONDUCT.md).
 Please make sure you are welcoming and friendly in all of our spaces.